 Subjects: Music & Norwegian

-M.M. in music theory – The Norwegian Academy of Music (120 credits)
+Master of music theory (MM) – The Norwegian Academy of Music (120 credits)

 Thesis: Edvard Griegs studier i musikkteori (grade: A)

 Bachelor of musicology (BA) – University of Oslo (210 credits)